 The government is planning for Sydney's housing needs to be met through both medium-to-high density homes within the existing urban footprint ("infill development") and a significant increase in housing within the North West and South West Growth Centres ("greenfield development").
-The government is now committed to ensuring 70 per cent of Sydney's new housing is met through infill development, although in 2007/08 it accounted for 84 per cent of development.3
+Notionally the government is committed to 60 to 70 per cent of Sydney's new housing to be met through infill development, although in 2006/07 it accounted for 85 per cent of development.
+In the last five years infill production averaged 83 per cent of new dwelling and greenfield averaged 17 per cent.